-Mehmet Oz says he won’t renounce Turkish citizenship if elected to Senate
+Mehmet Oz now says he will renounce Turkish citizenship if elected to Senate

+Dr Oz reverses course on keeping Turkish citizenship if elected to Senate

 Senators actually don’t require security clearances to access classified information

-Television doctor turned Republican Senate candidate Dr Mehmet Oz said he would not renounce his Turkish citizenship even if it means he must forego the access to classified information granted to members of Congress.
+Television doctor turned Republican Senate candidate Dr Mehmet Oz now says he will give up his Turkish citizenship if elected to replace Pennsylvania senator Pat Toomey in November.

-Dr Oz, who is seeking the Republican nomination as a candidate to succeed retiring Pennsylvania senator Pat Toomey, was born in Ohio and is a US citizen, but acquired dual Turkish citizenship through his parents and maintained it as an adult through service in the Turkish Army.
+Dr Oz, who was born in Ohio and is a US citizen, but acquired dual Turkish citizenship through his parents and maintained it as an adult through service in the Turkish Army, had previously told reporters he would not renounce his Turkish citizenship even if it means he must forego the access to classified information granted to members of Congress.

-On Tuesday, he told reporters he has chosen not to renounce his Turkish citizenship because he cares for his mother, who suffers from Alzheimer’s disease.
+He had attributed his decision to retain his Turkish citizenship to the need to care for his mother, who suffers from Alzheimer’s disease.

 Asked whether dual citizenship would prevent him from holding a security clearance, he replied: “I can love my country and love my mom” and said he would not accept a clearance if elected, according to Politics PA.

+“My dual citizenship has become a distraction in this campaign," he said.
+"I maintained it to care for my ailing mother, but after several weeks of discussions with my family, I’m committing that before I am sworn in as the next U.S. Senator for Pennsylvania I will only be a U.S. citizen”.

+Dr Oz had been under fire from a primary opponent, Dave McCormick, who charged that he could not serve in the upper chamber of the US legislature if he held “dual loyalties”.

-There is no prohibition on dual citizens serving in Congress, nor does dual citizenship preclude a person from holding a security clearance.
+But there is no prohibition on dual citizens serving in Congress, nor does dual citizenship preclude a person from holding a security clearance.

 According to guidelines published by the Office of the Director of National Intelligence, “the fact that a US citizen is also a citizen of another country is not disqualifying without an objective showing of a conflict [with US interests] or an attempt at concealment”.